Math Activities

 Circle and Stars

-out how many circles to draw and then roll again to find out how
+how many circles to draw and then roll again to find out how many stars

-many stars to draw in each circle.
-The winner is the child who draws
+to draw in each circle.
+The winner is the child who draws the most stars

-the most stars after seven rounds.
-Students write the correct
+after seven rounds.
+Students write the correct multiplication sentence

 Finger Multiplication

-a number from 1 to 10, starting from the left.
-Suppose students wish
+number from 1 to 10, starting from the left.
+Suppose students wish to

-to multiply 9x4.
+multiply 9x4.
 They simply tuck under finger number 4.
-That leaves
+That leaves three

-three fingers to the left of it and six fingers to the right of it,
+fingers to the left of it and six fingers to the right of it, which

 Tangram Animals